 9 Signs You Should (Maybe) Quit Your Job Now

-It’s not uncommon for employees to have a bad day or two -- or week.
-And it’s pretty common for the average person to gripe about a boss or co-worker from time to time.
+It’s not uncommon for employees to have a bad day or two -- or even a bad week.
+And it’s pretty common for the average person to gripe about a boss or coworker from time to time.
 But how can you tell if it’s just “one of those days” or something more serious?

 I’ve quit several jobs in my life.
 I left my first job in an epic way, tearing off my uniform and walking out of a bagel shop after a stupid dispute with a boss.
 I don't really recommend walking out on a job, but everyone should know when to quit.
 While leaving a position can present an inconvenience to your personal life, it may be the best option for your long-term satisfaction.